Nexosis/samples-rb/readme.md

 This application helps you load a CSV file you have locally as a dataset (*the API also accepts json input*).
 > If you don't have a dataset of your own, trying using one of our publicly available samples at https://github.com/Nexosis/sampledata

 In order to have a named dataset you must also provide that name.
-Once you have done this and selected a file you can click submit and push the contents of the file to Nexosis.
-Again, this is a distnct operation from submitting a session request which would do work - we'll get to that soon.
+Once you have provided the name, and selected a file you can click the submit button.
+Again, this is a distinct operation from submitting a session request which would do work - we'll get to that soon.
 The api client for this application has been written to upload only 5000 lines at a time because we're sending the data as the request body and need to mind limits.
 We recommend using the S3 option with production datasets.
 ``` ruby
 csv.each do |row|
 	rowCount += 1